emaame/emaame.github.io/splatnet2statink_runs_as_daemon.en.md

 # AT YOUR OWN RISK
 Nobody never use who don't understand how [splatnet2statink.py](https://github.com/frozenpandaman/splatnet2statink) works.

+# What I Want
+* `splatnet2statink.py` runs 24/7 in a VPS automatically.
+* Alert by e-mail when it dies

+`-M` make it as monitor mode, but it is necessary to restart in hand when a server reboot or it dies.

 # `Splatnet2statink.py` runs as Daemon with Systemd
 Systemd is a popular manager of Daemon in recent Linux dists.
 It requires a service configuration files and some script.